Goodman surgery and projectively Anosov flows

-The importance of projectively Anosov flows makes the introduction of surgery operations desirable.
-In this paper we define a surgery operation on a annulus {\it transverse} to a projectively Anosov flow.
-To this end, we identify a projectively Anosov flow with a supporting bi-contact structure.
-From now on we assume $q$ integer. \begin{maintheorem} Given a Legendrian-transverse knot $K$ in a bi-contact structure on a $3$-manifold, there is a $(1,q)$-Dehn type surgery on a transverse annulus containing $K$, such that for infinitely many values of $q$ it yields bi-contact structures (or equivalently projectively Anosov flows) in the new manifold. \end{maintheorem}
+The importance of pA flows makes the introduction of a surgery operation desirable.
+In \cite{FS1} we defined a Dehn-type surgery along a knot in a bi-contact structure defining a volume preserving Anosov flow.
+In this paper we define a surgery that can be performed in {\it any} projectively Anosov flow.
+To this end we identify a pA flow with an underlying bi-contact structure $(\xi_-,\xi_+)$ and we call a knot $K$ {\it Legendrian-transverse} if its tangents belongs to $\xi_-$ and they are tranverse to $\xi_+$.
+From now on we assume $q$ to be an integer. \begin{maintheorem} Given a Legendrian-transverse knot $K$ in a bi-contact structure (equivalently, a pA flow) on a $3$-manifold, there is a $(1,q)$-Dehn type surgery on a transverse annulus $C$ containing $K$, that yields bi-contact structures for infinitely many values of $q$. \end{maintheorem}

-The bi-contact surgery of \fullref{thm2} can be interpreted as a natural extension to projectively Anosov flows of the surgery operation on Anosov flows introduced by Goodman \cite{Goo}.
-Indeed, a recent result of Hozoori \cite{Hoz2} shows that the operation of \fullref{thm2} can be performed under the same hypothesis of Goodman's construction and it generates the same flows.
+The bi-contact surgery of \fullref{thm2} can be interpreted as an extension to pA flows of the surgery operation on Anosov flows introduced by Goodman \cite{Goo}.
+Indeed, in a general Anosov flow the operation of \fullref{thm2} can be performed under similar hypothesis of Goodman's construction (see \cite{Hoz2}) and it generates the {\it same} flows.